SPECIAL CONTRIBUTION FOR DEFENCE

 Reduction of capital

-In the case of a reduction of capital, amounts paid or due to shareholders exceeding the paid up share capital will be considered as dividends distributed and will be subject to special defence contribution at the rate of 17% (20% for 2013) after deducting any amounts which have been deemed as distributable profits.
+In the case of a reduction of capital, amounts paid or due to shareholders exceeding the paid-up share capital will be considered as dividends distributed and will be subject to special defence contribution.

-The total of the last five years’ profit preceding the liquidation which have not been distributed or deemed to be distributed will be considered as distributed on liquidation and are subject to defence contribution at the rate of 17% (20% for 2013).
-(3% in Collective Investment Scheme).
+The total of the last five years’ profit preceding the liquidation which has not been distributed or deemed to be distributed will be considered as distributed on liquidation and are subject to defence contribution.
 Dissolution of a company in the course of Reorganisation is exempted.

-Disposal of Asset to a shareholder at a price less that market value
+Disposal of Asset to a shareholder at a price less than market value

-With the aim to give motives for loan restructuring, tax incentives have provided, in those cases that such a restructuring include transfer of immovable property to the lender against the loan obligation.
+With the aim to give motives for loan restructuring, tax incentives have provided, in those cases that such a restructuring include the transfer of immovable property to the lender against the loan obligation.
 (Subject to conditions).
-The disposal should take place within 2 years from the date that the amendment of the law is applicable (31 December 2015).
+The disposal should take place until 31 of December 2020.

 If a part of the sale proceeds, will return to the borrower, then this amount is subject to IT, CGT and SDC, which must be withheld and paid to the authorities by the loan provider.
 The cost of acquisition is the amount had been agreed for the purpose of restructuring